erikabarcott/profitbricks-sdk-groovy/Readme.md

 #### Retrieve an Attached CD-ROM

-You can retrieve a specific CD-ROM attached to the server.
+Retrieves a specific CD-ROM attached to the server.

-The following table describes the request arguments:
+**Request Arguments**

 | Name| Required | Type | Description |
 |---|:-:|---|---|